 Nomadland (review)

-At the end of the film, as Fern says a proper goodbye to the part of her journey that was gone, the part of her story that included her--now deceased--husband, a community that was no more, and the track house with a backyard that was a desert, I yearned for the story to not end there, with her exiting the back door to look one last time at her desert.
+At the end of the film, as Fern says a proper goodbye to the part of her journey that was gone, the part of her story that included her--now deceased--husband, a community that was no more, and the track house with a backyard that was the desert, I yearned for the story to not end there, with her exiting the back door to look out, one last time, at her desert.
 In my mind, I pleaded for the “fade out" to not come.
 Not yet.
 I just wanted to know, just a little, of what happens next.

 Comments